Esri/drought-tracker/README.md

 # Drought Aware Application

-## Run this App

-- node version 18.18.0
-- ```npm install``` to install dependencies
-- ```npm run start``` to run the application

-## About this App

 The Drought Aware app provides information about drought-affected areas in the U.S. over various time intervals (from 2000 to the present) and across different drought intensities.
 It provides summaries of the affected population and the potential impacts on crops, agricultural labor, rivers, and reservoirs.

+![App](./overview.PNG)

-## Use this App
+## Features

 Display drought maps for different weeks by clicking on the time-series chart (top bar) or by scrolling through time using the sector chart (top-left).
 Hover on each drought intensity level in the sector chart to highlight the areas on the map and display the area percentage.
 Click on the map to display a panel with summary information for the selected area.
 The panel includes three categories: population, water, and agriculture.

-![App](./overview.PNG)

-## App Categories

 The Drought Aware app summarizes three information categories that drought may impact.